laulimon/Minesweeper-ReactHooks/README.md

 ## install dependencies'

-For the very first time, run `npm` to install dependencies.
+For the very first time, run `npm i` to install dependencies.

 ## Start the game'